The SLL are pleased to announce that entries are being accepted for the SLL Young Lighter 2023 competition. The competition is in its 29th year.

 Each year, the competition is open to anyone with an interest in light and lighting.
 The winner will receive the title, SLL Young Lighter and a cash prize of £1000.
 Each finalist also receives a cash prize.

-The entry deadline to submit your 6 introductory slides outlining your idea is 25 August 2022
+The Stage One entry deadline to submit your 6 introductory slides outlining your idea is 27th April 2023

-Closing date for developed idea and video submission – 20 October 2022
+The Stage Two deadline for for developed idea and video submission – 10th August 2023

 Entries can be based on ANY light-related topic!